New Mexico is filled with some stunning national parks and monuments that you don’t want to miss.

 In the northeast corner of New Mexico, you will find the Capulin Volcano, an extinct cinder cone that can help you imagine the volcanic past of much of the western parts of the United States.

 Much of the southern part of the state is characteristic of the dry, desert landscape that is most often associated with the southwest part of the United States.
-In southern New Mexico, you will also find two of the most interesting national parks that we will look at in more detail below: the White Sands National Monument and Carlsbad Caverns.
+In southern New Mexico, you will also find two of the most interesting national parks that we will look at in more detail below: White Sands National Park and Carlsbad Caverns.

 The center of the state is where the two largest cities are located, Santa Fe and Albuquerque along with several unique national historical areas that we will explore below.

 For nature lovers, the northern and western part of the state is where you can find an abundance of outdoor activities, including opportunities to hike, camp, and explore the natural world.
 Geographically, the Colorado mountain range swoops south of Colorado and covers much of the northern and western part of the state.